LatticeX-Foundation/Rosetta/doc/API_DOC.md

-  *NOTE*:  This is for computing general and high-precision mathmetical natural logarithm for all $x$ in domain. **This `MpcOp` is much more time-consuming, so avoid to use this as you can.**
+  *NOTE*:  This is for computing general and high-precision mathematical natural logarithm for all $x$ in domain. **This `MpcOp` is much more time-consuming, so avoid to use this as you can.**